-Cannabis has never taken a life on record.
-With so many kids dying from alcohol and drug experimentation, I knew I could save lives by talking about this non-toxic alternative to alcohol and pills.
+We lose too many kids to alcohol and drug experimentation, and I know we can save lives by talking about non-toxic alternatives to alcohol and pills.
 I am a mother, and a grandmother.
 I want a better future for our kids.
 I never want a mom to get the call that their child overdosed because they did not understand what they were taking.

-After speaking with thousands of people across our state for the last decade, I am confident that I speak for the majority when I say Arizona is sick of prohibition.
-People are improving, extending, and sometimes even saving their lives with the medicine in cannabis.
+After speaking with thousands of people across our state for the last decade, I am confident that I speak for the majority when I say Arizonans are literally sick of this drug war.
+People are improving, extending, and sometimes even saving their lives with natural alternatives to prescription drugs and alcohol.
+My hope is to empower others to speak out and tell what they know.

 Kathy Inman was born and raised in New Jersey, and moved to the valley in 1992.
 She is a mom who owns her own business and lives with her husband Dave in Gilbert, Arizona.